 Plenty of sunshine will make periwinkle flower from summer through fall.

 Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough sunlight.
 And you don't even need to bother deadheading; this easy-care plant is eager to bloom without help.

 Let the sun shine in.
 Flowering plants need plenty of light to bloom.
 To help your periwinkle bloom, keep your plant where it'll get a few hours of sunlight every day.

-Repot in spring.
+Give it some space.
 Madagascar periwinkle is a vigorous grower, quickly filling a small pot in a short time.
 Repot when your periwinkle plant outgrows its pot, moving it up to a pot 1-inch (2.5 cm) larger.
 Don't over-pot, because a too-large container will hold too much water, which can lead to root rot.
 Besides, it blooms best when its roots are a little snug.

 Height: 12 in (30 cm)

 Light: Madagascar Periwinkle thrives in full sun, as long as it is well-watered.
 Plants that don't get enough light will grow tall and leggy, with few blooms.
 Moving it outdoors for the summer may be just the solution.

 Humidity: This tropical native likes moist air.
 If relative humidity falls below 50%, mist the foliage and place the pot on a tray of wet pebbles.

 Soil: Use a fast-draining potting mix.
 You can use an all-purpose mix and add a little perlite.

-Fertilizer: Feed every 2 weeks with a balanced liquid fertilizer diluted by half while periwinkle plant is growing and flowering.
+Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half while periwinkle plant is growing and flowering.